Jermelle Cudjo

-Jermelle Cudjo (born September 28, 1986) is an American football defensive tackle who is currently a free agent.
+Jermelle Cudjo (born September 28, 1986) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He played college football at Central Oklahoma.
-He has played for the St. Louis Rams, Kansas City Chiefs and New York Giants.
+He has played for the St. Louis Rams, Kansas City Chiefs, and New York Giants.

-Early years
+Early life

-Cudjo was a standout at Lawton MacArthur High School (Oklahoma).
-He was a Two-time Lawton Constitution All-Area pick and an All-State selection as a senior.
+Cudjo was a standout at MacArthur High School.
+He was a two-time Lawton Constitution All-Area pick and an All-State selection as a senior.

 College career

 At the University of Central Oklahoma Cudjo was a three-time All-Conference selection (twice First-team, once Second-team).
 He finished with 198 tackles (38.5 for losses) and 12 sacks.

 As a freshman (2005) at the University of Central Oklahoma, Cudjo redshirted.
 In 2006 as a redshirt freshman he made 33 tackles with four for loss in 11 games played.
 He blocked a total of six kicks on the season while adding half of a sack and two fumble recoveries (one for a touchdown).
 In 2007, as a sophomore, Cudjo made 47 tackles, 6.5 tackles for loss, and had 3.5 sacks and was named First-team All-Lone Star North.
 In 2008, during his junior year, he broke through with 60 tackles, 15.5 for loss with 4.5 sacks and was named First-team All-Lone Star North.
 He followed that up with 58 tackles with 12.5 for loss and 3.5 sacks as a senior in 2009 and was voted as a Second-team All-Lone Star North.

 After his senior season Cudjo played at the Cactus Bowl, the NCAA Division II All Star game in Kingsville, Texas.